neondatabase/create-branch-action/README.md

 ```

 > [!IMPORTANT] Ensure the database role specified in the input is already
 > created in your Neon project.
-This action will fail if the specified username
+This action will fail if the specified role does
-> role does not exist.
+> not exist.

 If you need to connect to the newly created branch in subsequent steps, you can
 use the outputs of this action.
 See the [Outputs](#outputs) section below for